Curve Grapics

 How do I know if the ATO has my super and how do I get it back?

-ATO-held super refers to money in super which the ATO holds for you.
-There are several reasons why money may have been transferred over to the ATO including inactive low-balance super accounts.
-You can claim or consolidate ATO-held super once you’ve met certain conditions.
-Once approved you can transfer ATO-held super to a super fund of your choice.
+There are several reasons why your superannuation may have been transferred to the ATO including inactive low-balance super accounts.
+In general, you can claim or consolidate ATO-held super to a super fund of your choice.

 • Sign into your myGov account to find if you have ATO-held super